 The Listener transaction was unable to start a CICS transaction transactionid.
-DFHRESP was IOERR.
+DFHRESP was IOERR. mm/dd/yy is the date (month/day/year) of the message.

 Determine the cause of the I/O error and correct it.

 EZY1327E: mm/dd/yy hh:mm:ss START TRANSACTION ID transactionid INVALID PARTNER INET ADDR=inetaddress PORT=portnumber transactionid is the name of the transaction that was requested by the connecting client.